• http://kollektor.com.au kollektor

 In saying this, I do have a question for you Tip… in social media where the barriers to entry are low and everyone is an expert… When starting out, who should you look up to learn the conventions (if for no other reason than to avoid becoming like the guru)?
 When researching advice, tips and even events to attend, how do you distinguish the greats from the jokes??
 I’m not quite sure that the number of Twitter followers is necessarily an exact science in this regard…

 thanks for your comment Kevin, and a good question.
 You are right in saying that Twitter followers is not an exact science as many people “game” Twitter through auto-follow bots and other such tricks.
 The best thing to do is just participate.
 Get onto Twitter, follow, listen, participate.
 The best learnings are the ones that are most relevant to you and what you want to achieve.
 Find people in the same industry or with the same interests.
 Find people you just want to converse with.
 Mr Tweet is an excellent recommendation engine I use all the time to find followers based on who I follow and converse with already.
-Also for blogs, there are several aggregator sites such as http://www.socialmediatoday.com and http://social-media.alltop.com/ which highlight articles from top bloggers globally.
+Also for blogs, there are several aggregator sites such as https://www.socialmediatoday.com and https://social-media.alltop.com/ which highlight articles from top bloggers globally.
 Also Mashable and TechCrunch are excellent sources for breaking news with analysis of what it means to the industry.
 Participate on Twitter, read even a few of these articles and you're social media expert bullshit filter will be up to full strength in no time.
 You'll be able to spot the snake oil sales people at 20 paces.

 Thanks eye and i, its best to let the facts speak for themselves.
 The proof is in the pudding, indeed.